 Life Settlements have become more popular and more mainstream due to the convulsions of the economy and their adverse impact on retirement assets.
 As a large segment of the population is aging and requiring more long term care, diminshed assets have been available to pay for the soaring costs associated with this care.
 In many cases, life insurance policies which were purchased to pay for estate taxes are no longer needed due to changes in estate tax rules.

 In 2000, California State Senate Bill 1837 was enacted which put into place regulations for the sale of Life Settlements, putting California in the forefront for protecting buyers of Life Settlements and providing for fractional interests in these policies.
 As a result, an average investor can purchase a fractional interest in a Life Settlement rather than purchasing an entire policy.
 These fractional shares are called Life Shares.

 What was an asset class available only to the ultra-rich and institutional investors has now been made available to accredited investors and self-directed qualified retirement plans.

 Because Life Shares represent fractionalized ownership in cash value insurance policies, they are not subject to fluctuations of the stock market.
-When a Life Share is purchased, a fixed return is guaranteed (usually about 12% annually) to be paid when the policy matures, and the underlying insurance policy is underwritten by some of the most financially secure companies in the world.
-Only policies underwritten by "A" rated insurance companies are accepted for Life Shares.
-Many investors welcome the chance to earn double-digit returns without stock market risk.
+When a Life Share is purchased, a fixed return is paid (usually about 12% annually) when the policy matures, and the underlying insurance policy is underwritten by some of the most financially secure companies in the world.
+Only policies underwritten by investment grade companies are accepted for Life Shares.
+Many investors welcome the chance to earn potential double-digit returns without stock market risk.

 Call us for more details and see how you may qualify for this asset class!